 More taste, less salt

-We are making our foods with less salt, and even more delicious.
+We are making our products even more delicious but with less salt.

 How much is too much?

 Most people agree that salt makes food taste better.
 It also plays an important role in preserving food.
 Small amounts of salt (sodium) in the diet are essential, but too much can lead to raised blood pressure.
 According to the World Health Organization (WHO), more than one in five adults has blood pressure that is too high.
 This leads to increased risk of heart disease and stroke.

 The WHO recommends a daily intake of no more than 5g of salt.
 But around the world the average person eats 9–12g a day, roughly twice the recommended amount.
 In Europe and North America, approximately 75% of salt intake comes from processed foods.
 And in developing countries, much of the salt consumed is added during cooking or at the table.

 We support the recommendation of WHO.
 That’s why our salt reduction position (PDF | 161KB) sets out our pledge that by 2020, 75% of our food will meet salt levels that enable intakes of 5g per day.
 In 2018, 66% of our Foods portfolio was compliant with the 5g target.